PachecoDeeps/Portfolio/README.md

+## Data Science Portfolio showcase
-# Hello, my name is Michael Pacheco and this is my Data Science portfolio.
-Here you can find a handful of projects that I've conducted over the past year and a half in the MS of Data Science from Bellevue University.
+# Welcome to my Data Science portfolio, here you would find a handful of projects that I've done since my venture in the field.
-# For any sort of contact: Michael.pacheco0803@gmail.com
+#